CLEF. Crowdsourcing Linked Entities via web Form

 - to create a github repository for storing the backup version of your data.
 Here you must create a folder called

-. - to obtain a github bearer token, to allow CLEF to read/write on your repository on your behalf
+records. - to obtain a github bearer token, to allow CLEF to read/write on your repository on your behalf

 In the setup page you can then enable Github synchronization by modifying the following fields: